These are the 12 Top Rated Merida Tours You Won’t Want to Miss

 3. Chichen Itza, Cenotes & Magical Cities Tour

-Chichen Itza is located not far from Valladolid, Mexico, one of the country’s 135 (or so) pueblos magicos, or magic towns.
+Chichen Itza is located not far from Izamal, Mexico.
+Known as “The Yellow City,” this is one of the country’s 175 (or so) pueblos magicos, or magic towns.

-Valladolid is one of the most popular day trips from Merida, but for those who don’t have a full day to spare, you can at least check out this charming, colorful Colonial city — as well as Chichen Itza and two cenotes — on the Chichen Itza, Cenotes & Magical Cities Tour.
+Izamal is one of the most popular day trips from Merida, but for those who don’t have a full day to spare, you can at least check out this charming, colorful colonial city — as well as Chichen Itza and a cenote — on the Chichen Itza, Cenote & Magical Cities Tour.

 best MERIDA tours